michaelwybraniec/deepsee/agentic-sdlc/tasks/planned/task-2-5.md

 ## Notes
 This is central to the data access rules described in the requirements.
 The "modify own data, view all records" rule applies to tasks and attachments.

+**Completed**:
+- Authorization middleware created: `backend/api/middleware/authorization.py`
+- Ownership model defined: Task model with `owner_user_id` field
+- Authorization functions: `check_ownership()`, `require_ownership_for_modification()`, `allow_read_for_all()`
+- Documentation: `backend/docs/authorization.md` explains authorization rules and implementation
+- Tests: Authorization test cases created
+- Guards ready to be applied to task/attachment endpoints (will be applied in Tasks 3 and 4)
+- Defense in depth: Checks at both middleware and use-case levels

 ## Strengths
 Ensures compliance with the "modify own data, view all records" requirement.
 Provides security foundation for all resource operations.